vic-ma/howtodismantle.github.io/_posts/2025-12-05-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.md

 ![Peakboard boolean and number parameter settings](/assets/2025-12-05/peakboard-boolean-number-parameter-settings.png)

-## Add an selectable-values parameter
+## Add a selectable-values parameter

 Now, let's say that we have a parameter where we don't want the user to enter arbitrary values.
 Instead, we want them to choose from a predetermined selection of values.
 To do this, we set the `selectableValues` attribute of our `TypeDefinition`.
 We set `selectableValues` to the values we want the user to choose from.